AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Intro_to_Events/README.md

 ## Ways of using web events

 There are a number of ways to add event listener code to web pages so it runs when the associated event fires.
-In this section, we review the various machanisms and discuss which ones you should use.
+In this section, we review the various mechanisms and discuss which ones you should use.

 ### Event handler properties